 “Now look.
 We have the only known cure to a virus that’s currently killing all of your superiors above.
 Come one step closer and I’ll drop it.”

 She didn’t do much to hurt it, but the shock was enough to surprise the beast, allowing Reosa to pull her arm free and punch it right in the mouth.
-Again however her hit did little to hurt the monster either, but Reosa quickly grabbed the large pointed rock she had been heading for and hit the monster in the jaw breaking it.
+Again however her hit did little to hurt the monster either, but Reosa grabbed the large pointed rock she had been heading for and hit the monster in the jaw breaking it.
 She then rammed the rock straight into the beasts chest and shoved it against a wall.
 The rock pierced its skin, but its muscles were so thick she wasn’t able to make a deep cut.

-Suddenly the entire room began to shake.
+The entire room began to shake.
 Rubble began to fall from the ceiling, and Dana was almost impaled by a large shard of rock, which she barely managed to dodge.

 The phasing monster soon emerged from the floor, roaring and hissing, but again the room started to shake.
 Rather than try and fight the monster, Dana and Reosa quickly ran down the corridor.